brownLlama/lunarllama/README.md

 ## Update Instructions

-To update lunarLlama with the latest changes from the GitHub repository, simply clone the repository again.
+To update lunarLlama with the latest changes from the GitHub repository, simply clone the repository again by going to `.config/lvim`.
 All the configuration files will be downloaded, and everything will be updated accordingly.

 Thank you for choosing lunarLlama!
-We hope you enjoy using it.
+I hope you enjoy using it.
 If you encounter any issues or have any questions, please don't hesitate to reach out to us.
 Happy coding!